ipopescu/docs/source/docs/casper/concepts/key-types.md

 ### AccountHash

-`AccountHash` is a 32 byte hash of the `PublicKey` serving to identify user accounts.
+`AccountHash` is a 32-bytes hash of the `PublicKey` serving to identify user accounts.

 |Type|Prefix|Example|
 |---|---|---|